david-bogdan-r/ARTEMIS/README.md

     rresneg=STRING, qresneg=STRING [DEFAULT: None]
         The specification of the input reference (rresneg) and query (qresneg) structures.
 The specified residues will be ignored and all the other residues considered as part of the structure.
-If both "rres" and "rresneg" (or "qres" and "qresneg") are specified simultaneusly, ARTEMIS will ignore "rres" ("qres") and consider only "rresneg" ("qresneg").
         See the format description at the end ofthe OPTIONS section.

     rseed=STRING, qseed=STRING [DEFAULT: rseed=rres,qseed=qres]